 To reach your guests with the gospel during Christmas, you have to start with them in mind.
 I know this may sound counterintuitive.
 But hear me out.

 During your Christmas service, you must worship with non-Christians in mind (this is also a good idea for every worship service).

 I’m not suggesting for you to water down the gospel or hide your Bibles.
 That’s not the case at all.
-But what I’m suggesting is to make your worship service easily understood by your guests and non-Christians alike.
+What I’m suggesting is to make your worship service easily understood by your guests and non-Christians alike.

 Practically speaking, here are some ideas:

 - Explain the service as you go along